CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*?DISCUSS*_ If the license requires further processing steps and resources from Kielipankki, bring them up for discussion in an internal meeting.
 # [ ] _*?PORTAL*_ After the deposition license agreement has been signed, publish the license page and the data protection terms and conditions.
 # [ ] _*+DB*_ In the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2 ], update the license status to 'available'.
+# [ ] _*MANAGE*_ Notify the colleagues who are responsible for packaging the resource content that the license was published.
 \\
 ```